Reach Code

 • 50% of parking spaces LVL2 Capable

-Offices & Other Non-Res
+Offices and Other Non-Residential

 • 35% of parking spaces LVL2 EVCS